RESULTS OF TIMSS and TIMSS Advanced 2015 in Slovenia

 General secondary school: grades 10 to 13

-Coverage index: 34%, National Curriculum with standards of knowledge for each subject
+Coverage index: 34 %, follow the National Curriculum with standards of knowledge for each subject

 Compulsory mathematics (includes algebra, calculus, geometry, trigonometry, probability), 4h/week + compulsory physics, 2h/week (1 h = 45 min)

-Compulsory mathematics + preparation course for the final examination, 5h/w
+Compulsory mathematics + preparation course for the final examination, 5h/week

-Final Matura examination at the end of grade 13, also requested for entrance into university academic studies, with 5 compulsory exams:
+Final Matura examination at the end of grade 13, with 5 compulsory exams:

 - Mother & 1st foreign language, and 2 optional subjects, can be physics (CI 7.6)